Friday, June 12, 2009

 Figure out which channels you absolutely need.
 Think about what you tape or DVR.

-www.antennaweb.org to see a list of channels available in your area.
+Go to www.antennaweb.org to see a list of channels available in your area.
 Any analog stations will become digital or go away on June 12.
 Some digital stations are not yet at full strength but will be after June 12.

 Decide which antenna you need and where it will go